Bollywood pays tribute to "king of romance" Yash Chopra

 Chopra was diagnosed with dengue fever last week and had been treated at a Mumbai hospital.

-Tributes poured in from fans and the film industry as people thronged to pay their respects at the offices of Yash Raj Films.
+Tributes poured in from fans and the film industry as people thronged to pay their respects at the offices of Yash Raj Films in suburban Mumbai.

 "My mind is filled with hundreds of private and personal moments that we all spent together during this large association with him," actor Amitabh Bachchan, who worked on several films with Chopra, wrote in a blog post.